 Image credit: http://bit.ly/2mi16Xt

 Hibiscus sabdariffa, or Roselle, is a shrub belonging to the Malvaceae family.
 In Iran, it is typically known as sour tea.
-In English-speaking countries it is called Red Sorrel.
-Originally from Africa and now widely naturalized in tropical and subtropical regions of the world particularly in India and Southeast Asia.
+In English-speaking countries, Roselle is called Red Sorrel.
+Originally from Africa and Carribean countries like West Indies, Trinidad and Tobago, it is now commonly cultivated in tropical and subtropical regions of the world particularly in India and Southeast Asia.

 Roselle has been used as a therapeutic plant for centuries.
 Traditionally, it treats toothaches, urinary tract infections, colds, and even hangovers.
-In Senegal, the juice of leaves treat conjunctivitis and, when pulverized, soothes sores and ulcers.
+In Senegal, roselle juice extracted from leaves is used to treat conjunctivitis and, when pulverized, soothes sores and ulcers.

 1. Menstrual Pain